 When it comes to touch or tactile input, the internet is brimming with stunning ideas.
 However, one challenge that faces us in the classroom is that it is difficult – no, impossible – to watch all the children at the same time.
-We also know that if you practice a letter in the incorrect formation pattern – possibly reversed – that is how we are going to lay down the motor map in the brain – in the incorrect formation pattern.
+We also know that if you practice a letter in the incorrect formation pattern – possibly reversed – that is how we are going to lay down the motor map in the brain.
+And it may be in the incorrect formation pattern.
 As far as possible, we would like our children to be benefiting from the tactile input, but in the correct formation pattern.
 One way to do this is to take a piece of rough sandpaper and place it under the page that the child is working from.
 The child then traces over the letter with either a finger or a coloured pencil to add tactile input to the process!
 So, now our children can sing the formation song while receiving the tactile input and now our multi-sensory teaching strategies are growing.

 Benjamin Franklin says we need to be “involved” and involved they are as they build the letters.
 The starting point in The Doughnut®, which while not sensory, is certainly a rule that will assist with formations and reduce reversals.
 They sing while they build – a double sensory whammy, embracing a multi-sensory approach to writing.